OpenAPITools/openapi-style-validator/README.md

 This project was started because when I tried SwaggerHub (which is the paid version of the swagger toolkit), they had something similar, but it was proprietary.
 I didn't want to pay for the service so I created this project in my free times.
-I did not validate recently if they still have this feature.
+I did not validate lately if they still have this feature.

 ## How to use JaffSoft swagger-style-validator